Find Trade Colleges

 • School Traffic Guard

-There were about 74,300 jobs for Crossing Guard in 2016 (in the United States).
+In 2016, there was an estimated number of 74,300 jobs in the United States for Crossing Guard.
 New jobs are being produced at a rate of 8.5% which is above the national average.
 The Bureau of Labor Statistics predicts 6,300 new jobs for Crossing Guard by 2026.
-Due to new job openings and attrition, there will be an average of 14,500 job openings in this field each year.
+The BLS estimates 14,500 yearly job openings in this field.

 undefined